geets04/mss/docs/source/01-User Management.rst

 Teacher		    teacher<n>    imteacher
 ==================  ============  ===========

-**We strongly recommend that all user passwords must be changed upon first time use of a user account.**
+**It is strongly recommend that a user must change the account password upon first time use.**